-A porous organic cage crystal, α-CC2, shows unexpected adsorption of sulphur hexafluoride (SF6) in its cage cavities, which are formally occluded even to the smallest diatomic gas, H2, according to a pore analysis of the static crystal structure.
-In situ powder X-ray diffraction (PXRD) experiments provide unequivocal evidence for the presence of (SF6) inside the ‘occluded’ cage voids, pointing to a mechanism of dynamic flexibility of the system.
-By combining PXRD results with molecular dynamics simulations, we build a molecular level picture of the cooperative porosity in α-CC2 that facilitates the passage of (SF6) into the cage voids.
+A porous organic cage crystal, α-CC2, shows unexpected adsorption of sulphur hexafluoride (SF6) in its cage cavities: analysis of the static crystal structure indicates that SF6 is occluded, as even the smallest diatomic gas, H2, is larger than the window of the cage pore.
+Herein, we use in situ powder X-ray diffraction (PXRD) experiments to provide unequivocal evidence for the presence of SF6 inside the ‘occluded’ cage voids, pointing to a mechanism of dynamic flexibility of the system.
+By combining PXRD results with molecular dynamics simulations, we build a molecular level picture of the cooperative porosity in α-CC2 that facilitates the passage of SF6 into the cage voids.

 - This article is part of the themed collection: Cooperative phenomena in framework materials